course-details-portlet

 Learning methods and activities

-Classroom lectures, calculations.
+Classroom lectures, calculations, group work.

 Oral presentation as compulsory activity.